manodeep/hinge/README.md

 -----------------------------

 * FOF_ONLY			-- Generate the interaction network just based on FOF halos
-* GET_GROUPVEL	-- Read in group velocities for [SubFind] (http://enzo-project.org/ "SubFind is bundled with Enzo") halos.
+* GET_GROUPVEL	-- Read in group velocities for [SubFind](http://enzo-project.org/ "SubFind is bundled with Enzo") halos.

 Compiler Options under development